 According to the Social Security Administration, research shows that women with bachelor’s degrees earn on average $630,000 more over their lifetimes than women with only a high school education.

 On top of that, they are more likely to gain and maintain employment and feel satisfied at work.
 They’re also a great inspiration to their children!
 Yes, going back to school at 30 or as a parent is challenging, though!
 You will have a lot to juggle.
 You will have to learn how to work, go to school, and be a mom.

 Luckily, many top accredited colleges now offer online classes that make it easier than ever for mothers to earn reputable degrees, whether their days are spent in the office or chasing after kids.
 You can listen to lectures during your morning commute or take tests after the kids are tucked into bed.

 Online classes make it possible to “do school” anytime, anywhere.
 While going back to school may be tough, it’s not impossible!

 How Will I Balance Everything?

 This seems to be the #1 question from moms.
-You are already juggling so much, and the thought of adding one more thing may seem impossible, but with a little extra effort when it comes to planning and organizing, you can make it all work.
+You are already juggling so much, and the thought of adding one more thing may seem impossible, but with a little extra effort when it comes to planning and organizing, you can make going back to college as an adult all work.